jmakr0/Distributed-Entity-Resolution/evaluation/README.md

 * [cpu-usage.ipynb](plot/cpu-usage.ipynb) - Was used to investigate the CPU utilization within the single phases of our algorithm and additionally investigates how the computing power of the master and the workers evolves in several different settings.
-* [scaleout.ipynb](plot/scaleout.ipynb) - Was used to analyze how DERAM scales concerning a rising amount of computational power.
+* [scaleout.ipynb](plot/scaleout.ipynb) - Was used to analyze how DERAM scales concerning a rising amount of computational power